Delay components allow you to add a stand-alone delay to a Canvas. You can add a delay to your Canvas without needing to add an associated message.

 Delays can make your Canvas look cleaner.
 Where you’ve previously needed to create two full steps, you can create one delay step and a single, full step.

-You can also use Canvas Delay Steps to delay a step until an exact date, until a specific day, or until a specific day of the week.
+You can also use this component to delay a different step until an exact date, until a specific day, or until a specific day of the week.

-To create a Delay Step, add a step to your Canvas.
-Then, using the dropdown at the top of the new step, select Delay.
+To create a delay, first add a step to your Canvas.
+Drag and drop the Delay component from the sidebar, or click the plus button at the bottom of a step and select Delay.

-- A Delay Step can only connect to one next step.
+- A Delay component can only connect to one next step.

 Time delay options

 You can choose the type of delay before the next message in your Canvas.
 You can either set a delay for your users to last until after a designated time period, or delay your users until a specific date and time.